McCambley/JavaScript30/README.md

 ### [⏳ Countdown Timer](https://mccambley.github.io/JSPlayground/projects/countdown-timer/)

-- A rather useful project, this project is a simple yet powerful timer which provides default and custom options for coundowns.
-When the timer is complete, a success tone plays and a success image is displayed.
+- A rather useful project, this project is a simple yet powerful timer which provides default and custom options for countdowns.
+When the timer is complete, a success image is displayed.

 ### [🎯 Target Striker](https://mccambley.github.io/JSPlayground/projects/targets/)